Laura Carlotto: Kidnapping and death

 At the time any actions perceived as subversive were grounds for arrest under suspicion of terrorism.

-In August 1977 Guido Carlotto, Laura's father, was arrested under charges of aiding terrorist but was later release.
+In August 1977 Guido Carlotto, Laura's father, was arrested under charges of aiding terrorist but was later released.

-Later that year, on November.
-Laura and Oscar were arrested while being two and a half months pregnant.
+Later that year, on November, Laura and Oscar were arrested while being two and a half months pregnant.
 The couple was accused of terrorism against the government.

 Laura and her husband were taken to the Navy Mechanics School, where they were tortured and interrogated.
 When the officers found out about Laura's pregnancy the interrogations ceased as officers under orders to take care of pregnant women to ensure a safe delivery for the baby.
-Oscar was executed.
+Oscar was murdered.

 On June 28, 1978, Laura was transferred to the Buenos Aires Military hospital.
 Laura gave birth to a son she named Ignacio Montoya Carlotto.
 The baby was later given to another family who were unaware of the child's origin.
 Laura was later transferred to another detention centre in La Plata.
-She was executed two months later.
+She was murdered two months later.
 Military officers turned over Laura's body to a funeral home where her mother was able to retrieve her body, Laura's face was smashed and body torn by bullets.

 Survivors of the detention centre told Estela about Laura's pregnancy and that she named her son after her father.
 Through the group Grandmothers of the Plaza de Mayo, Estela de Carlotto was able to reunite with her grandson.